tropylium/NewtonRaphsonInversion/README.md

-# RNRI: Regularized Newton Raphson Inversion for Text-to-Image Diffusion Model
+# GNRI: Lightning-Fast Image Inversion and Editing for Text-to-Image Diffusion Models

-> Dvir Samuel, Barak Meiri, Nir Darshan, Gal Chechik, Shai Avidan, Rami Ben-Ari
+> Dvir Samuel, Barak Meiri, Haggai Maron, Yoad Tewel, Nir Darshan, Gal Chechik, Shai Avidan, Rami Ben-Ari
-> OriginAI, Tel Aviv University, Bar Ilan University, NVIDIA Research
+> OriginAI, Tel Aviv University, Technion, Bar Ilan University, NVIDIA Research

 >
 >
-> Diffusion inversion is the problem of taking an image and a text prompt that describes it, and finding a noise latent that would generate the image.
-Most current inversion techniques operate by approximately solving an implicit equation, and may converge slowly or yield poor reconstructed images.
-Here, we formulate the problem as finding the roots of an implicit equation and design a method to solve it efficiently.
+> Diffusion inversion is the problem of taking an image and a text prompt that describes it and finding a noise latent that would generate the exact same image.
+Most current deterministic inversion techniques operate by approximately solving an implicit equation and may converge slowly or yield poor reconstructed images.
+We formulate the problem by finding the roots of an implicit equation and devlop a method to solve it efficiently.
 Our solution is based on Newton-Raphson (NR), a well-known technique in numerical analysis.
-A naive application of NR may be computationally infeasible and tends to converge to incorrect solutions.
-We describe an efficient regularized formulation that converges quickly to solution that provide high-quality reconstructions.
-We also identify a source of inconsistency stemming from prompt conditioning during the inversion process, which significantly degrades the inversion quality.
-To address this, we introduce a prompt-aware adjustment of the encoding, effectively correcting this issue.
-Our solution, Regularized Newton-Raphson Inversion, inverts an image within 0.5 sec for latent consistency models, opening the door for interactive image editing.
-We further demonstrate improved results in image interpolation and generation of rare objects.
+We show that a vanilla application of NR is computationally infeasible while naively transforming it to a computationally tractable alternative tends to converge to out-of-distribution solutions, resulting in poor reconstruction and editing.
+We therefore derive an efficient guided formulation that fastly converges and provides high-quality reconstructions and editing.
+We showcase our method on real image editing with three popular open-sourced diffusion models: Stable Diffusion, SDXL-Turbo, and Flux with different deterministic schedulers.
+Our solution, Guided Newton-Raphson Inversion, inverts an image within 0.4 sec (on an A100 GPU) for few-step models (SDXL-Turbo and Flux.1), opening the door for interactive image editing.
+We further show improved results in image interpolation and generation of rare objects.

 <a href="https://arxiv.org/abs/2312.12540"><img src="https://img.shields.io/badge/arXiv-2312.12540-b31b1b.svg" height=22.5></a>